peterforberg/peterforberg.github.io/cv.md

 At the [House Theatre](https://www.thehousetheatre.com/) of Chicago, I worked with the authors of newly-written plays to develop their work.
 My primary responsibilities included scheduling and managing workshops and read-throughs of new work, reading through submissions to the theatre, and organizing a showcase of the summer's progress for friends of the House.

 **Grant Awards**
+**\#** College Research Fellow
+$4500, 2020-2021
+This grant was used to fund my research on academic freedom and freedom of expression on college campuses.

 **\#** Seidel Scholars PRISM Grant
 $4000, Summer 2020
 This grant was used to fund my research on the far-right conspiracy theory QAnon in preparation for my undergraduate thesis.